ntableman/homebridge-kumo-local/README.md

 # Installation

-no idea yet
+So you have to get 2 pieces of info from your Kumo account:

+run this

+curl -d '{"username": "KUMO-USERNAME","password": "KUMO-PASSWORD"}' -H "Content-Type: application/json" -X POST https://geo-c.kumocloud.com/login

+* password
+* cryptoSerial

-read the code to see the install sig, as this is a major WIP...it only kinda of works.
+read the code to see the install sig, as this is a major WIP...it only kinda of works and I setup the config-x thing to ask you for these.

 it needs a lot of help...